-World traveler Robin Petrie has been deeply involved in dance (Scottish, ballet, flamenco, middle-eastern, Balkan) since childhood and has played hammered dulcimer and recorded numerous albums since 1980, touring the US, Europe and Southern Hemisphere extensively.
+World traveler Robin Petrie has been deeply involved in dance (Scottish, ballet, flamenco, middle-eastern, Balkan) since childhood and has played hammered dulcimer and recorded numerous albums since 1980, touring the US, Europe and the Southern Hemisphere extensively.
 Though focusing initially on British Isles and French music, her current work includes music from many cultures around the globe.
 She also has a major soft spot for both Cajun and New Orleans music and culture.

 Robin Petrie's current performing work includes: